MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sql-server-python-tutorials.md

 # SQL Server Python tutorials
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article lists the Python tutorials for in-database analytics on SQL Server 2017.
+This article describes the Python tutorials for in-database analytics on [SQL Server 2017 Machine Learning Services](../install/sql-machine-learning-services-windows-install.md).

 + Learn how to wrap and run Python code in stored procedures.
 + Serialize and save Python-based models to SQL Server databases.